List of British mobile brigades during the Second World War: Armoured

 The armoured brigade was the primary formation within an armoured division.
 At the start of the Second World War, an armoured division was to consist of two armoured brigades: a heavy and a light.
 The war establishment called for the former to be equipped with 147 'heavy cruisers', such as the Cruiser Mk II and the Cruiser Mk III.
 The light brigade was to be 174 tanks strong and consist of a mix of light tanks and 'light cruiser' tanks such as the Cruiser Mk I. A further 20 tanks were to be assigned to the brigade headquarters.
-In April 1940 the light and heavy distinctions were dropped, and each brigade was to be equipped with three armoured regiments, each consisting of 52 tanks.
+In April 1940, the light and heavy distinctions were dropped, and each brigade was to be equipped with three armoured regiments, each consisting of 52 tanks.
 In practice, however, brigades were equipped with what was available.
 In 1940, for example, the two brigades of the 2nd Armoured Division were equipped with a total of 256 light tanks and 54 cruisers.
 From October 1940 onwards, each armoured brigade was to include an integrated battalion of motorised infantry.
-For the brigades assigned to an armoured division, these battalions were to assigned from the division's support groups that contained the infantry and supporting arms.
+For the brigades assigned to an armoured division, these battalions were to be assigned from the division's support groups that contained the infantry and supporting arms.
 Implementation of this change was not universal.
 For example, the 2nd Armoured Division's 1st Armoured Brigade received an infantry battalion in February 1941, whereas the division's 3rd Armoured Brigade did not receive one at all.
 Likewise, the 7th Armoured Division's 4th Armoured Brigade did not receive integrated infantry support until February 1942, while its 7th Armoured Brigade received an infantry battalion in April 1941.
-The majority of brigades formed after October 1940, included the required infantry battalion from the date of their creation.
+The majority of brigades formed after October 1940, however, included the required infantry battalion from the date of their creation.